Get paid to write with this epic directory of 99 travel websites (both online and in print). They pay travel writers up to $4,000 per article!

-The in-flight magazine for Horizon Air, Horizon Edition is looking for writing with vivid images, anecdotes and a strong narrative flow.
+The in-flight magazine for Horizon Air, Horizon Edition is looking for writing with vivid images, anecdotes and strong narrative flow.
 The best way to submit a post is to send small clips of previously published work, as well as a well-written pitch for your proposed article in their magazine.
-The pitch should demonstrate advance research and original ideas on the part of the writer.
+The pitch should demonstrate advanced research and original ideas on the part of the writer.
 The below button is an application through their parent company Alaska Airlines.

 Delta Sky Magazine

 - Pay: $1.00 / word (200 – 2,000 words)

 Delta Sky is looking for travel destinations, particularly focused on the places that they fly to, as well as profiles of notable people, whether they’re actors, authors, artists, athletes, entrepreneurs or executives.
 If you pitch a profile, there must be a good reason for highlighting that person for that month, and a new take on the person is important.
 At up to $2,000, this is a good opportunity to get paid to write online and actually make a living from it.

 - Pay: $1 – $1.50 / Word ($2,000 – $4,000)

 Sierra is the magazine made for the United States’ oldest and largest grassroots environmental group, Sierra Club.
 They have both in print and digital magazines focusing on photography, art, travel, and protecting the natural world.
 They like pieces about outdoor adventure and about threats to the environment and they want submissions to be fun, well-researched and inspiring.
 This is one of the highest-paid opportunities to get paid to write online in this article.